AB 1826 Composting Law - How it will impact your deli or food business.

 January 1, 2017: Businesses that generate four cubic yards of organic waste per week shall arrange for organic waste recycling services.

-January 1, 2020: If the state-wide disposal of organic waste has not been reduced by 50% from 2014 levels, requirements will expand to businesses creating 2 cubic yards of commercial solid waste.
+January 1, 2020: If the statewide disposal of organic waste has not been reduced by 50% from 2014 levels, requirements will expand to businesses creating two cubic yards of commercial solid waste.

 Sources and resources: